Morgana-S/ourglass/TESTING.md

 ![CSS Validation](/documentation/testing-images/css-validation.png)

 ### JavaScript
 Custom JS was placed into [JSHint](https://jshint.com/) for validation.
+JSHint highlights two variables which are undefined, but these are flatpickr and bootstrap activators and are utilised in the custom scripts imported by those libraries.
 ![JSHint Screenshot](/documentation/testing-images/jslint.png)

 ## Lighthouse Reports